gudtech/retailops-sdk/retailops-asp-dotnet-api-example/README.md

 - JSON validation - JSON received in requests is currently ignored.
 A production application needs to parse and use incoming JSON

 #### Repository Design Pattern
 This example is designed using a variation of the repository pattern.
 This seperates the business logic from the controller by using a repository class for the data-access and business logic, which is accessed via an interface class.
-This makes unit-testing easier, and facilitates changes in the application (such as changing the data source) while constraining most code changes to the repository layer.
-For example, connecting to a database would only require code changes in the repository, as well as some minor changes in the application config.
+This makes unit-testing easier, and the loose coupling makes adapting to future requirments much easier.